tjamescouch/org/README.md

+# Project Title

+A brief description of the project, its purpose, and key features.

 # Project Overview

 Welcome to the project repository.
 This repository contains a simple project scaffold with a `Makefile` and source files.
 The goal is to provide a clean build environment using standard tools like `gcc` and `bun`.